AndrasE/port/README.md

 ## Hi there 👋

-This project was part of my self-study.
+This project was part of my self-study on my own.
 I wanted to learn more about CSS, JS & event-listeners.
-I found an awesome tutorial on youtube ☝, which I followed.
-Once it the design was completed I took on the project and rewrote many aspect of it, especially the JS.
-Added new animations, Lazy-embeddings, restructured the project and much more.
-If you would like to read about it more, go to the website ➡ check projects ➡ you will find an about this project section and a video about it.
+I found an awesome tutorial on YouTube ☝ which I followed.
+Once it the design was completed I took on the project and made it mine.
+I rewrote many aspect of it, especially the JS.
+Added new animations, lazy-embeddings, restructured the project and much more.
+If you would like to read about it more, go to the website ➡ check projects ➡ you will find an about this project section and a video about it and a read more section as well.
 I hope it will help with your own creation. 👾

 Take care, code safe! 💻

 <br>

 ## Run 🚀
-As its only uses HTML, CSS, vanilla-JS you wont need much:
+HTML, CSS, vanilla-JS only, you just need to clone it:

 ```sh
 $ git clone https://github.com/AndrasE/port